-- 1. If the student wishes to appeal the sanction imposed by the Director of Student Affairs, the student must provide notice in writing to the Director of Student Affairs.
-The student's right to appeal is waived if written notice of the intent to appeal is not provided to the Director of Student Affairs within five business days after the imposition of the sanction not including the day of the sanction. - 2.
-The Director of Student Affairs will acknowledge to the student, by certified mail, receipt of the notice of intent to appeal and will forward to the student for completion a Narrative for Appeal of Academic and Disciplinary Matters. - 3.
+1. If the student wishes to appeal the sanction imposed by the Director of Student Affairs, the student must provide notice in writing to the Director of Student Affairs.
+The student's right to appeal is waived if written notice of the intent to appeal is not provided to the Director of Student Affairs within five business days after the imposition of the sanction not including the day of the sanction.

+- 2. The Director of Student Affairs will acknowledge to the student, by certified mail, receipt of the notice of intent to appeal and will forward to the student for completion a Narrative for Appeal of Academic and Disciplinary Matters. - 3.
 The student will complete the Narrative for Appeal of Academic and Disciplinary Matters and return it along with any supporting documentation to the Director of Student Affairs within seven business days of the date the narrative was received.
 Failure to do so will be considered a withdrawal of the appeal. - 4.
 A Student Disciplinary Committee shall be convened for the purpose of considering the appeal, in accordance with College policy.
 The Student Disciplinary Committee is comprised of Faculty and Staff members appointed on an annual basis by the President's Cabinet to serve in this capacity should the need arise. - 5.
 The Chair of the Student Disciplinary Committee will notify the student by certified mail of the date, time and place of the conference on the appeal.
 The student shall notify the Chair in writing if the student wishes to be present at the conference.
 If the student elects not to be present at the conference, the Committee will consider the student's narrative and any accompanying documents as the basis for the student's appeal.
 If the student fails to appear after having notified the Chair of intent to appear at the conference, the Student Disciplinary Committee will consider the merits of the case based on the narrative and any accompanying documents. - 6.
 Only individuals directly involved in the incident and called by the Student Disciplinary Committee or the student involved may be admitted to the conference.

-Proceedings of the conference will be recorded in detail and retained in the student's disciplinary file.

-7. After hearing the appeal, the Student Disciplinary Committee will decide the issue(s) being appealed.
+Proceedings of the conference will be recorded in detail and retained in the student's disciplinary file. - 7.
+After hearing the appeal, the Student Disciplinary Committee will decide the issue(s) being appealed.
 Through certified mail, the Committee Chair will notify the student of the decision.
 The Committee has the authority to affirm totally, repeal totally, reduce or increase sanctions.
 Only the President of the College can overturn the Committee's decision.
-The Student Disciplinary Committee also has the authority, in appropriate cases, to expunge the student's disciplinary file of all reference to the incident.
+The Student Disciplinary Committee also has the authority, in appropriate cases, to expunge the student's disciplinary file of all reference to the incident. - 8.
+All materials and documents pertaining to and utilized during the disciplinary procedures are maintained in the Office of Academics in accord with the Document Retention Policy.